islaytitans/alien/docs/src/GM/README.md

   - Medical Aid can be given before a failed Death Roll
     - Each character who tries to treat you can only do so once, retry requires better medical equipment
   - If recover one Health by yourself you can try to treat yourself (-2 mod)

+### Hazards

+- Starving : p72
+  - Day without food you become starving
+- Dehydrated : p72
+  - Day without water you become dehydrated
+- Exhausted : p72
+  - Day without one shift worth of sleep you become exhausted
+- Vaccum : p73
+  - Make stamina roll every round without protection in a vacuum
+- Freezing : p73
+  - In an environmnet without enough clothes or shelter you become freezing
+- Falling : p74
+  - Falling onto hard surface take damage equal to height in m divided by 2.
+  - Can reduce damage by controlled jump - roll mobility
+- Explosions : p74
+  - If within short range roll dice equal to the Blast Power, one success equals one damage
+  - Blast Power 7 or more damages at medium range
+- Fire : p74
+  - Roll dice equal to the Intensity (typically 8), one success equals one damage
+  - If fire inflicts no damage on an Intensity roll it goes out
+  - Intensity increases by 1 each round
+  - Put out fire at engaged range using Mobility roll
+- Disease : p75
+  - When exposed to contagion or infection roll opposed Staminia against Virulence rating
+- Radiation : p76
+  - When exposed to radiation check off Rad boxes on character sheet
+    - Weak - 1 rad per shift
+    - Strong - 1 rad per turn
+    - Extreme - 1 rad per round
+- Drowning : p76
+  - Roll Stamina every round.
+Fail take one damage
+- Suffocation : p76
+  - When out of air make Stamina roll every turn or strenuous activity.

+## Synthetics

+- Rolls - Cannot push skill roles or have stress die
+- Panic - Do not suffer stress and never make panic roles
+- Damage - Critical injury roll on Synthetic Critical Injury table Starter Set - 77p
+- Repairs - Do not heal and can't repair themselves.
+Shift long work and a comtech roll to repair all damage and critical injuries
+- Death - Don't make Death Rolls.
+They "die" from System Shutdown when rolled on Synthetic Critical Injury.
+Can use power source and Comtech roll to turn back on to communicate.
+Can then also repair in this state.
+- Resources - Don't need air, food, water, or sleep.
+Immune to vacuum, cold, disease.